10% OFF + Free Shipping!

 When not being worn, protect your gold jewelry by keeping it wrapped in a soft cloth.
 Clean it with mild soap and warm water, and use a chamois or soft cloth to dry and polish it after washing and rinsing well.
 Inspect your gold jewelry and allow a professional jeweler to repair any damage right away, and your treasure should last you a lifetime.

-Category: Gold Jewelry, Jewelry Guide
+Gold Jewelry, Jewelry Guide